-MSI and RADSI, which are nano-measurement technologies of JTEC Corporation, are surface shape nano-measurement methods researched and developed by Professor Kazuhito Yamauchi of Osaka University and are indispensable technologies for the production of high-precision X-ray mirrors.
+MSI and RADSI, which are nano-measurement technologies of JTEC CORPORATION, are surface shape nano-measurement methods researched and developed by Professor Kazuhito Yamauchi of The University of Osaka and are indispensable technologies for the production of high-precision X-ray mirrors.

 MSI is a technology that evaluates surface roughness by measuring a minute area with a Michelson-type phase-shift interferometer.
 It measures the nano shape of the entire mirror by a stitching mechanism.
 In X-ray mirrors, nano-level surface roughness (high-frequency components) significantly affects reflectance.
 However, due to errors caused by the stage mechanism, MSI has a limit to its measurement accuracy of large waviness (low frequency component) of the entire mirror.